Transgender People and HIV: What We Know

 • Visibility and Inclusiveness

-Transgender people need to be included in studies of HIV-affected communities, and HIV/AIDS advocates and the LGBT community need to acknowledge the ways in which transgender people may be uniquely affected by HIV.
+Transgender people need to be included in studies of HIV-affected communities, and HIV/AIDS advocates and the LGBTQ community need to acknowledge the ways in which transgender people may be uniquely affected by HIV.
 For example, although there is some evidence to support PrEP’s efficacy among transgender women who have sex with men, more research should be done to determine what effect, if any, PrEP has on transgender men and women utilizing hormone replacement therapy.
 These types of population-specific concerns are important to keep in mind when discussing biomedical interventions such as PrEP and underscore the need for research specifically designed to address the concerns of transgender people.

 • Prevention Education